 - Evidence of mastery of English.
 Results of a TOEFL (or equivalent) examination is required if English is not your native language.

 - A current resumé.
 Your resumé should explain the nature, extent and duration of your relevant work experience in the mining sector.

 Note that a Graduate Record Examination (GRE) is not required for admission into the MP-MEM program.

 Program Required Curriculum

-Table 1: PM-MEM Required Curriculum and Learning Outcomes
+Table 1: MP-MEM Required Curriculum and Learning Outcomes